JackCT1/basic-mern-app/README.md

 # basic-mern-app

-A basic application built with the MERN tech stack (Mongodb, Express, React, Node)
+A basic CRUD application built with the MERN tech stack (Mongodb, Express, React, Node).
+This application allows users to make posts with a title, message, tags, and a picture.